West Auckland flood recovery progress West Auckland flood recovery progress

 Simpson Road

-• A road subsidence has occurred and extended approximately 107 metres in total length, with 77 metres of significantly affected carriageway.
+There is a slip outside 163 Simpson Road.
+It extends approximately 107m, with 77m of significantly affected carriageway.
 The failing retaining wall is along the edge of the road, on the downslope side.

 Takahe Road, Titirangi

-Work has started to repair the slip near number 32 Takahe Road, Titirangi.
+Work to repair the slip near 32 Takahe Road has started.

-A road closure between number 2 and number 42 Takahe Road will be in place.
+A road closure between 2 and 42 Takahe Road will be in place.
 Residents who live within the road closure can access their homes using the following detour.

 • Properties west of 32 Takahe Road should use Otitiori Bay Road to Wood Bay Road.